Crickets

 5 Prevention Tips: No More Crickets in Your Property

-• Change the outdoor lighting of your home to sodium vapor or yellow bulbs (they are less attracted to the color)
+• Change outdoor lighting to sodium vapor or yellow “bug light” bulbs — crickets are far less attracted to these colors

-• Reduce areas of moisture in your home
+• Reduce moisture in your home — fix leaks, run dehumidifiers in basements, ventilate damp areas

 Interesting facts about crickets